Geneva Graduate Institute: Research

 The Institute is home to twelve research centers.
 They are the Albert Hirschman Centre on Democracy, the Centre for Digital Humanities and Multilateralism, the Centre for Finance and Development, the Center for Trade and Economic Integration, the Centre on Conflict, Development and Peacebuilding, the Hoffmann Centre for Global Sustainability, the Gender Centre, the Global Governance Centre, the NORRAG Global Education Centre, the Global Migration Centre, and the Global Health Centre.
-Additionally, the Small Arms Survey, a permanent research project on global trends in small arms and armed violence, is housed at the Geneva Graduate Institute.
+Additionally, the Small Arms Survey, the Global Commission on Drug Policy, and the Geneva Centre on Knowledge Governance, a joint initiative with American University, are housed at the Geneva Graduate Institute.
 The Institute is also home to the Geneva International Sanctions Network, an academic network focused on the effectiveness of international sanctions headed by professor Thomas J. Biersteker.

 In addition, the Geneva Graduate Institute runs three specialized schools jointly with the University of Geneva.
 They are the Geneva Academy of International Humanitarian Law and Human Rights, the Geneva Centre of Humanitarian Studies and the Geneva Center for International Dispute Settlement.